janos-kakuszi/Hangman-simple-game/README.txt

 Improved, new version of the great Python game, Hangman simple game.

-New features: - ultra beautiful Tkinter GUI
+New features: -ultra beautiful Tkinter GUI
-              - new language with Python phrases
+              -new language with Python phrases

 Credtis: